VincentLaisney/v_gmp/README.md

 ### Installation ###
 Install the GMP on your system (for the libgmp.a file).

+Locate your vmodules directory with `v doctor` command.

-Create a gmp directory in your .vmodules and copy in it the gmp.v and *.h files.
+Create a gmp directory in your vmodules directory and copy in it the gmp.v and *.h files.
 These header files have been patched for tcc and are necessary.

 ### License ###